-The crown attorney withdrew the case as a result of submissions of the lawyer, in a dangerous driving charge there must be more than just an accident to prove the accused was driving dangerously.
+The crown attorney withdrew the case.
+In a dangerous driving charge there must be more than just an accident or speed to prove the accused was driving dangerously.

 Must be More than Just an Accident.

 On Saturday June 1, 2013 a police officer was doing radar enforcement on Highway 400.

 The officer observed a jeep motor vehicle traveling at a high rate of speed and activated his radar unit within the police car.
 The officer obtained a speed of 150 km/h in the posted 100 km/h zone.